Back to Blog

 BTS ARIRANG Concert Setlist: Every Song Performed + Lyrics Guide

-BTS performed ARIRANG live at Gwanghwamun Square.
+BTS performed ARIRANG live at Gwanghwamun Square to a crowd of 260,000.
 Here is the complete setlist with romanization for every song so you can relive the concert or learn what you missed.

-BTS performed at Gwanghwamun Square last night.
-The comeback live streamed on Netflix to millions.
+BTS performed at Gwanghwamun Square last night in front of 260,000 people.
+The comeback was streamed live worldwide on Netflix, directed by Hamish Hamilton, known for Super Bowl halftime shows and the Academy Awards.
 They played ARIRANG songs for the first time.
-The setlist balanced new material with moments for ARMY.
+The setlist balanced new material with fan favorites and moments for ARMY.
+The members wore black-and-white outfits referencing traditional Korean Hanboks throughout the show.

 This guide lists every song performed.
 It includes romanization tips for the big moments.
 Whether you watched live or are catching up, this helps you follow along.